Competitive keyword analysis is the lifeblood of keyword research for any SEO expert or a website owner.

 That's it — you now have a very significant list of your main keyword competitors.
 From now on, every time you check rankings, competitors' ranks will be updated along with your site's positions.
 This will let you quickly spot any changes in competitors' visibility and see how your website is performing in comparison.

-The bad news: you can't effectively do that by hand.
+The bad news: you can't effectively do all keyword gap research by hand.

 The good news: this is exactly why our Keyword gap tool was created.